A fully flexible way to invest

 An easy way to start investing

-We offer two ways to invest using an Investment ISA (also known as a stocks and shares ISA).
-Choose your own investments with Smart Investor, or let us make the decisions for you with Plan & Invest.
+Choose your own investments with Smart Investor using our award-winning Investment ISA (Best Stocks & Shares ISA Provider 2021 at the Shares Awards and Best Stocks & Shares ISA Provider 2022 at the Online Money awards), or let us make the decisions for you with Plan & Invest.
 Either way, invest up to £20,000 per year and any returns you make are tax-free1.

-Start investing to make the most of those special times to come by using your new 2021-22 ISA allowance in an Investment ISA today.
+Start investing to make the most of your money by making sure you've used your 2022-23 ISA allowance in an Investment ISA before you lose it.
 The sooner you begin, the sooner you could grow your money, tax efficiently.

 Keeping up to speed with the issues that could affect your investments is important for all smart investors.
 Read our latest articles to discover topical economic and market insight, investment ideas, and some of the trends which are shaping the world today.